 Every year about this time I start to see beautiful photos of rustic galettes pop up across the digital food world.
 Their simple, unassuming yet elegant form is the perfect way to highlight the natural flavors of fresh summer fruit.
 You don’t have to doll up a galette, just let the glory of fresh fruit do all the work.
+But want to know a little secret?
+You can make amazing galettes anytime of year using frozen fruit, like this Blueberry Cream Cheese Galette!

 Lemon Blueberry Cream Cheese Galette